Image credit: Pringle of Scotland

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Pringle of Scotland “It's a Start”.
 These are a few factors influencing its score:

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Pringle of Scotland “Not Good Enough”.
+Here we rate Pringle of Scotland “Good”.
 These are a few factors influencing its score:

 • It traces most of its supply chain.